 Table 1: EHG Structure

-*The EHG is applicable for those buying 2-room Flexi flats on 99-year leases in the non-mature estates, 2-room Flexi flats on short leases and resale flats (up to 5-room under the Single Singapore Citizen Scheme, and all resale flats under the Joint Single Scheme).
+*The EHG is applicable for those buying 2-room Flexi flats on 99-year leases in the non-mature estates, 2-room Flexi flats on short leases, and resale flats (up to 5-room under the Single Singapore Citizen Scheme, and all flat types under the Joint Single Scheme).

 ^The EHG amount is applicable to households buying a flat with a remaining lease that can cover the buyers and their spouses to the age of 95; otherwise, the household will enjoy a pro-rated EHG.

-What happens if the remaining lease of the flat I buy does not cover the youngest owner and spouse till the age of 95?
+What happens if the remaining lease of the flat I buy does not cover the youngest owner till the age of 95?

 To enjoy the full EHG amount for the relevant income brackets, the purchased flat must have sufficient lease to cover the buyers and their spouses to the age of 95.
 Otherwise, the amount of grant will be pro-rated.
 This condition also applies to repurchased flats under the Sales of Balance Flats or Re-Offer of Flats exercises.

-For example, Couple C, both aged 30, with an average monthly household income of $4,800, has purchased a resale flat with a remaining lease of 60 years.
+For example, a couple, both aged 30, with an average monthly household income of $4,800, has purchased a resale flat with a remaining lease of 60 years.
 As the flat cannot cover them to the age of 95, they can enjoy an EHG of $40,000 as opposed to the full EHG amount of $45,000 for their income bracket.

 In a Nutshell

-Under the EHG, eligible first-timer applicants for new flats can now enjoy up to $80,000 in housing grants while eligible first-timer singles can enjoy up to $40,000 in housing grants.
+Eligible first-timer applicants for new flats can enjoy up to $80,000 in housing grants while eligible first-timer singles can enjoy an EHG (Singles) of up to $40,000.

-Whether it’s applying for the upcoming November BTO sales launch or purchasing a resale flat, remember to factor in the EHG when planning for your new home!
+Whether you are applying for a new BTO flat or buying a resale flat, remember to factor in the EHG when planning for your new home!